antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 ---------------------

-Armed with the current new knowledge, can you think of a way to use the fact that neuroblastoma is a heterogenous tumor consisting of a mesenchymal, motile cell type and a adrenergic, differentiated cell type for therapeutic options?
+* Armed with the current new knowledge, can you think of a way to use the fact that neuroblastoma is a heterogenous tumor consisting of a mesenchymal, motile cell type and a adrenergic, differentiated cell type for therapeutic options?
-Related
-SKNSH; upon chemotherapy (drugs) mesenchymal shift; drugable are for example kinases;
+* SKNSH; upon chemotherapy (drugs) mesenchymal shift; drugable are for example kinases;
-Hints:
+* Hints:
-Figures:
+* Figures:

 *Dataset used:*
 *